Transnational repression: United Arab Emirates

 The Egyptian-Turkish poet Abdulrahman Al-Qaradawi has been detained in Abu Dhabi since January 2025 despite having no criminal record in or legal ties to the UAE.
 Al-Qaradawi had been living in exile since 2014 due to his and his father's dissident views against the Egyptian government, and remained critical of multiple Arab governments while abroad.
 Al-Qaradawi was detained at the Lebanese border with Syria and flown to the UAE, prompting statements of concern from Amnesty International, Human Rights Watch and PEN International.

 Others

-J.D.
-Tuccille described the forced grounding of Evo Morales' plane in 2013 on suspicion that it was transporting whistleblower Edward Snowden as an example of transnational repression by "even nominally free countries."
+J. D. Tuccille described the forced grounding of Evo Morales' plane in 2013 on suspicion that it was transporting whistleblower Edward Snowden as an example of transnational repression by "even nominally free countries".

+Azerbaijan, El Salvador, Equatorial Guinea, Eritrea, Israel, Kyrgyzstan, Nicaragua, Pakistan, Rwanda, and Tajikistan have been alleged to have engaged in transnational repression.

 Responses

 Canada

 In August 2025, Canada announced that it would appoint its first foreign interference commissioner to strengthen the country's capacity to respond to transnational repression.